unfoldingWord-box3/desktop-app-template/README.md

 9. Run<sup><b>(1)</b></sup> the `build_server` script to build the Pankosmia server and assemble the build environment. (be patient.
 This will also take a while.)
 10. Plan at some point to customize this readme for your project.
 At minimum:
     - rewrite the top most "# desktop-app-template" section
-    - replace all instances of "[app-name]" with "your-app-name"
+    - replace all instances of "[your-desktop-app-repo-name]" with your desktop app repo name"
-    - remove the first line of 1., delete 2., 4., and 10., and re-number.
+    - delete 2., 4., and 10., and re-number.

 ## Use